-This article provides a practical explanation of Earned Value Management (EVM).
+Earned Value Management (EVM): this article provides a practical explanation of Earned Value Management (EVM).
+Next to what it is (definition), this article also highlights it’s origin, the goal, the terminology, a complete earned Value Management example of a calculation and formulas and the five sectors.
 After reading, you will understand the basics of this powerful project management tool.
+Enjoy reading!

 - Project Management Institute (PMI)

 - Federal Acquisition Institute

 The basic concept of EVM is more than just an effective way to perform planning and cost inspections.
 Earned Value Management (EVM) is an umbrella term that defines a set of requirements or guidelines (32 to be precise) that a management system must comply with.
 The objectives of EVM are: